 Voicing Diversity Project

-In collaboration with the Center for Southeast Asian Studies at the University of Hawaii (CSEAS UHM), the Center for Religious and Cross-cultural Studies (CRCS), Gadjah Mada University, is currently shooting two documentary films on religious diversity in various locations around Indonesia in 2018.
-These films are supported by a grant from the US Department of Education as part of the Religion and Diversity Initiative.
+In collaboration with the Center for Southeast Asian Studies at the University of Hawaii (CSEAS UHM), the Center for Religious and Cross-cultural Studies (CRCS), Gadjah Mada University, has completed one documentary film and is on location shooting another on religious diversity in various locations around Indonesia.
+These films were supported by a grant from the US Department of Education as part of the Center’s Religion and Diversity Initiative.
 This project is aimed at creating educational resources on diversity in Southeast Asia for educational institutions in the US and Indonesia.
-The finished products will be hosted on the CRCS and CSEAS websites and along with resources that will assist educators to include these media products in developing lesson plans or public discussions.
+The completed resource materials are hosted on the CRCS and CSEAS websites and along with resources that will assist educators to include these media products in developing lesson plans or public discussions.

-The first episode of the film series, Our Land is the Sea, will premiere at the US Embassy Jakarta’s @america center in August 2018.
+The first episode of the film series, Our Land is the Sea, premiered at the US Embassy Jakarta’s @america center in August 2018.
 This production was filmed in Wakatobi National Park, South Sulawesi, Indonesia.
-Video journalist and creator of the Global Workshop, Matt Colaciello, and CRCS faculty member and UH alum Dr. Kelli Swazey (Anthropology) worked together with the Bajau village of Sampela to document how the community’s Islamic identity and their indigenous religious practices informs their relationship with the ocean environment of their home in the Tukang Besi archipelago.
+Video journalist and creator of the Global Workshop, Matt Colaciello, and CRCS faculty member and UH alum Dr. Kelli Swazey (Anthropology) worked together with the Bajau village of Sampelato document how the community’s Islamic identity and their indigenous religious practices informs their relationship with the ocean environment of their home in the Tukang Besi archipelago.
+The film is scheduled for its world film festival premiere at the Bali International Film Festival running from September 24-30, 2018.
+The film will be posted on our website beginning in October.

 Our Land is the Sea